|$1,398 – $2,298||Price Range||$1,095 – $2,495|

 Those are the primary differences.
 However, there’s always a lot more you should consider when buying a new mattress.
 Keep reading to learn more.

-Keep in mind there’s no winner when it comes to feel.
+It’s important to note there’s no winner when it comes to feel.
 Everyone has different preferences.
-Some people like a soft, memory foam feel and some people (like Slumber Yard team member Dillon) like a firmer memory foam feel.
+Some people like a softer memory foam feel and some people like a firmer memory foam feel.
 It really just depends on the person.
+Keep in mind, we wouldn’t consider either mattress to have a traditional memory foam feel.
+Both beds incorporate toppers that make the memory foam feel a little less distinct compared to the likes of the Layla or Nectar mattresses, for example.

 More importantly, though, DreamCloud uses coils for its main support structure, while Loom & Leaf uses dense support foam (it’s an all-foam bed).
 We’ve found that beds that contain coils are better suited to handle the extra pressure big people exert on a bed.
 That’s because coils have a little give (like support foams), but also provide some resistance against pressure.
 We call this bi-directional support, which dense support foams just don’t provide.